atom/etch/README.md

     return <div></div>
   }

-  // Optional: Update the component with new properties and children update (props, children) {
+  // Required: Update the component with new properties and children. update (props, children) {
     // perform custom update logic here...
     // then call `etch.update`, which is async and returns a promise